scarlett-foundation/scarlett-core/scarlett-vision.md

 This design ensures that protocol rewards flow to projects that generate genuine economic energy and community belief, creating a powerful flywheel for sustainable growth.

+#### 5.2 Decentralized AI Inference
+Following our Genesis campaign, Scarlett will launch its core on-chain infrastructure, including the Launch Module with native DEX integrations for token campaigns, and the inference module—the most critical component of our decentralized AI operating system.

+**The Mechanism: Stake, Serve, Earn**
+*   **Stake, Serve, Earn:** Inference miners stake Scarlett's native token and register GPU resources.
+They earn block emissions for completing AI workloads submitted by users and smart contracts.
+*   **On-Chain Integration:** Smart contracts can call AI inference directly, giving any project on Scarlett immediate AI capabilities.
+*   **Community Governed:** The network is censorship-resistant, competitively priced, and quality is enforced through staking and slashing mechanisms.

-### 6. Genesis Campaign: Proof of Community
+### 6. Genesis Campaign: Launching the Network
 Scarlett's fair launch begins with **Proof of Community**—a campaign that embodies our core principles: no VCs, no pre-mines, no insider advantages.

 **The Mechanism: Patience Rewarded**
 Our Genesis campaign implements a novel crypto-economic primitive.
 Eligible wallets are selected through community participation, and emissions flow automatically to unclaimed addresses.
 This is a patience game: each claim reduces the pool of future claimers, meaning those who wait receive progressively larger shares.
 It is designed to bootstrap a committed, long-term governance community.

-### 7. Decentralized AI Inference: The Core of the OS
-Following our Genesis campaign, Scarlett will launch its core on-chain infrastructure, including the Launch Module with native DEX integrations for token campaigns, and the inference module—the most critical component of our decentralized AI operating system.

-The Mechanism: Stake, Serve, Earn
-*   **Stake, Serve, Earn:** Inference miners stake Scarlett's native token and register GPU resources.
-They earn block emissions for completing AI workloads submitted by users and smart contracts.
-*   **On-Chain Integration:** Smart contracts can call AI inference directly, giving any project on Scarlett immediate AI capabilities.
-*   **Community Governed:** The network is censorship-resistant, competitively priced, and quality is enforced through staking and slashing mechanisms.

-### 8. Conclusion: Intelligence as a Public Good
+### 7. Conclusion: Intelligence as a Public Good
 Decentralized artificial intelligence must be both built and adopted.
 Scarlett achieves both.
 It builds verifiable, decentralized intelligence and uses market-driven economics to coordinate the communities that will build it and use it.

 Scarlett is a public good—a decentralized operating system designed to support the next era of intelligent systems.
 It empowers developers, rewards contributors, and returns control to users.
 The future of AI will not be owned by corporations or controlled by insiders.
 It will be built by a global community, one block at a time.